cryptokroko515/cryptokroko515/README.md

 # Personal
 Hi, I’m cryptokroko515 - Welcome to my Github.
-I’m interested in crypto scripts/bots for portfolio management.
+I’m interested in crypto and the use of scripts/bots for portfolio management.
 I run these on my raspberry pi 3B+ with the latest Raspbian and updates.
+I am also looking into raspiblitz and will probably make this my next raspi project!

+Project #1 Pihole up and running
+Project #2 Still ongoing : finding cool scripts for portfolio management

 Not familiar with Python i just followed some guidance about a script.
 Unfortunately i got a lot of errors.
 Mostly due to the fact that 'older' scripts use a way to connect to CoinMarketCap that currently does not work anymore.
 I am not yet succesful in changing scripts to working scripts.
+I do however have an api key from CoinMarketCap.
+But how do i make scripts working again?

 Feel free to give me a hand.
 On my github you see a selection made by others (all credits go out to their builders, there are some very cool projects here, but i have not tested all).
 I just take the time to see if and how it works.